bostongolang/golang-lab-chat/lessons/07-logouts.md

-# Lesson 7 - Notify When Users Logout
+# Lesson 7 - Notify When Users Disconnect

 ## Goals

-We know when users login, we send and receive chatroom messages.. but how do we know when users logout?
+We know when users login, we send and receive chatroom messages.. but how do we know when users disconnect?

 Let's write some code to handle disconnects and display a message `*** [username] disconnected` when a socket disconnects.